osisoft/OCS-Docs/Documentation/SequentialDataStore/indexes.md

 Indexes speed up and order the results of searches.
 A key uniquely identifies a record within a collection of records.
 Keys are unique within the collection.

-In Sds, the key of an SdsType is also an index.
+In SDS, the key of an SdsType is also an index.
 The key is often referred to as the *primary index,* while all other indexes are referred to as *secondary indexes* or *secondaries*.

 An SdsType that is used to define an SdsStream must specify a key.
 When inserting data into an SdsStream, every key value must be unique.
-Sds will not store more than a single event for a given key; an event with a particular key may be deleted or updated, but two events with the same key cannot exist.
+SDS will not store more than a single event for a given key; an event with a particular key may be deleted or updated, but two events with the same key cannot exist.

 In .NET, the SdsType properties that define the key are identified using an ``OSIsoft.Sds.SdsMemberAttribute``